virtbad/menu-api/docs/hosting.md

 server.error.include-message=always
 spring.jackson.default-property-inclusion=non_null

 !
 These config entries are specific to your particular install.

 !
 Set your port the api should run on.
 If directly exposed, this should be something like port 80. server.port=[your-port]

 !
 Regex to set which IP addresses are trusted (to upload menus or similar), by default only localhost.
 If it matches, it is trusted. custom.trust.ip=[trusted-ip]

 !
+Enable the user interactions (upvoting and commenting), by default false custom.interactions.enable=[is-enabled]

+!
 Microsoft OAuth Config
 !
 Provide the tenant id of your organisation custom.microsoft.tenant=[tenant-id]